LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Clearing the list

-For clearing the list we will take a pointer to a head node and then iterate over all it's members.
-Each node will be freed and then the head will be set to NULL.
+To clear the list, we will take a pointer to a head node and then iterate over all its members.
+Each node will be freed, and then the head will be set to NULL.
-To provide feedbak we will return the number of nodes that were removed.
+To provide feedback, we will return the number of nodes that were removed.

 ```c
 // we receive the pointer of the head node